boudinfl/pke/README.md

 counts that were computed on the training set of the SemEval-2010 benchmark dataset.
 These models are located into the `pke/models/` directory.

+For details about the provided models, see [pke/models/README.md](pke/models/README.md).

 ## Code documentation

 For code documentation, please visit [pke.readthedocs.io](http://pke.rtfd.io>).